dfuse-io/ice/TUTORIAL.md

 [`eosc`](https://eosc.app/) is a flexible & powerful command line tool to interact with an EOSIO chain.
 Running `get info` will display the current chain info.
 What we're looking for in this case is to confirm the `chain_id`.

-### 10. Importing Key Pairs in the Wallet

-Now that we've added our new chain to the wallet, we'll want to use it to import keys and accounts inside the wallet.
-But first, we need to "enable" our blockchain inside the Anchor app.
-You should be back to the `Which blockchains do you plan on using?` screen after saving your network infos.
+ The last step we need to do is to "enable" our blockchain inside the Anchor app.
+You should be back to the `Which blockchains do you plan on using?` screen after saving your network infos:

 * Scroll down the list of networks and look for the `testnet` labels.
 * Scroll down further to find our `ICE` blockchain.